scalafiddle/scalafiddle-editor/docs/Welcome.md

 You can experiment with different supported Scala libraries by selecting them from the **Libraries** section on the left sidebar.
 Just press the **+** button to add a library to your fiddle, and **X** to remove it.
-The latest version is shown by default but you can also **Show all versions** if you need to work with an older one.
+The latest version is shown by default, but you can also **Show all versions** if you need to work with an older one.

 ![libraries](libraries.png)

+By default new fiddles use Scala 2.12, but you can also select another Scala version.

 ## Editing code